Skip to main content

 • message (required): Text to show above the sender.

-• category (optional): Color category key from [say] config (for example warning, npc, quest).
+• category (optional): Color category key from the game widget [say] config (for example warning, npc, quest).

 notify_in